 All that changed when scientists uncovered the harmful effects of smoking.
 The Cigarette Labeling and Advertising Act of 1965 required the following health warning, prescribed by Congress, to be placed on all cigarette packages sold in the United States:

 Gradually, almost all public places in the United States have been made smoke free.
 But even though the smoking rate has steadily declined, smoking is still the leading cause of death and preventable illness in this country and much of the world.

 Most people know that cigarette smoking harms our health, being directly linked to heart attacks, strokes, lung and other cancers and emphysema.

-But you may not know about some other effects that are less well known or more recently discovered.
+But you may not know about some other conditions that smoking causes or aggravates.
 I’m going to share those with you along with some photos from my walk at Seven Falls.

 Smoking affects fertility, pregnancy, and infants .
 Smoking can make it harder for a woman to become pregnant and can affect a man’s sperm.
 Smoking increases risks for: